Yolo390/Tokyonight-fade.nvim/README.md

 # Tokyonight-fade.nvim

-Fade inactive buffers when you use Tokyonight dark theme - WIP
+Fade inactive buffers when you use Tokyonight storm theme